amitbansal13/Coding-Practice/Hackerrank/Readme.md

-This section contains implementation of the Problems from Hackerrank Filenames are based on the problem names on Hacerrank
+This section contains implementation of the Problems from Hackerrank.
+Filenames are based on the problem names on Hacerrank